jorgeberen/jorgeberen/README.md

 ### Spanish Chunks App
 I have transitioned from secondary Spanish Teacher to Front-end Developer and in this process I have started a personal project called [Spanish Chunks](https://github.com/jorgeberen/spchks_node_app).
 This is an educationl app aimed at secondary students of Spanish.
 It is a JavaScript heavy project since the interactive activities require a lot of DOM manipulation and I would like to turn it into a subscrtiption service to generate an income when it becomes more mature.

+#Static Sites

+I have built some static sites and you can check this one I did for a friend's band [Impronta Viral](https://github.com/jorgeberen/web_impronta)